 The ASAM criteria are evaluated at least annually or earlier if new data regarding indications or technologies becomes available.
-The criteria are presented annually to the Behavioral Health Quality Improvement Committee (BHQIC).
+The criteria are presented annually to the Behavioral Health Quality Improvement Committee (BH QIC or Behavioral Health QIC).

-2. MCG Care Guidelines
+2 MCG Care Guidelines

 MCG care guidelines are nationally recognized clinical criteria utilized to screen and evaluate for medical necessity and appropriateness of services, in accordance with the terms of the member's health benefit plan.
 MCG care guidelines are explicitly written, created by practicing clinicians and based on current clinical principles and processes and are evidence-based.

-MCG care guidelines are evaluated annually or earlier if new data regarding indications or technologies become available and approved by our Chief Medical Officer or delegate.
-BCBSMT Quality Improvement Committee and Behavioral Health Quality Improvement Committee are informed of the MCG Criteria Version updates annually.
+MCG care guidelines are evaluated annually or earlier if new data regarding indications or technologies become available and approved by BSBSMT's Chief Medical Officer or delegate.
+BCBSMT's Quality Improvement Committee and Behavioral Health Quality Improvement Committee are informed of the MCG Criteria Version updates annually.

-Clinical review staff use MCG care guidelines to review requests for medical/surgical/behavioral health procedures/services and/or inpatient admissions (preservice and concurrent), not completed through the automated web platform.
+Clinical review staff use MCG care guidelines to review requests for medical/surgical/behavioral health procedures/services and/or inpatient admissions (preservice and concurrent care), not completed through the automated web platform.